mabruzzo/pairstat/README.rst

 License
 =======
-pyvsf is dual-licensed under either the MIT license and the Apache License (Version 2.0).
+pairstat is dual-licensed under either the MIT license and the Apache License (Version 2.0).